MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-protect-information.md

 #### Example sensitivity label scheme

-An example sensitivity-labelling scheme is provided here for reference.
-Yours may vary, but consider this table a good starting point.
+An example sensitivity-labelling scheme is provided here for reference as a good starting point.
 The sensitivity labels for sites type have a "_site" suffix appended to them to differentiate them from content-targeted labels.

 | Type/target | Sensitivity label | Sub-label | Example settings |
 |:-------|:-----|:-------|:-------|